livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-server-side.md

 ### Process automation

-Automation speeds up manual processes and reduces the possibility of mistakes.
+Automation speeds up manual processes and reduces the risk of making mistakes.
 The perfect candidate for automation trigger is a chat being tagged.
 It can happen either for ongoing chats or the archived ones.
-Once the Agent assigns a certain tag to a chat, you can for instance send a follow up email to the customer or notify your team on the Slack.
+Once the agent assigns a certain tag to a chat, you can, for instance, send a follow-up email to the customer or notify your team in Slack.

 ### Channel integrations\* [beta]